 Children and their families living with rare conditions can often feel isolated and may rarely meet someone else with the same disease.
-CRDN wanted to provide a safe and welcoming space for children with a range of rare conditions to be able to meet locally for fun, friendship and confidence building activities.
-You can read our most recent blog about them here.
+Local families asked CRDN to provide a safe and welcoming space for children with any rare condition to meet locally for fun, friendship and confidence-building activities.